 - Definitely an “Implemented/Activated” type of thing, but not spelled like one.
 Usage (and relation to QoS) is pretty confusing.
 Is it ever signalled?
 How does “If … direct streams are allowed in the policy of the BSS (as determined by dot11DLSAllowedInQBSS),” become known to STAs?

+Tentative agreement: In this case, at least, it can be Usage Z: no need for a MIB attribute at all, just describe in text using words.

 Item 6: